 Juicing is another wonderful way to incorporate your garden goodies into kid-friendly snacks from the garden.
 Making our own juice is one of our favorite ways to get more fruits and vegetables into our meals.
 The benefits of juicing are plenty!
 From lowering cholesterol to building your immune system, boosting your energy and improving digestion.
 But the best part about juicing is that it’s so easy!
 You can use whatever you have on hand.
 Feel free to throw in fruits and veggies from your garden, but also anything you have in the fridge (not from your garden).

 There are a million different juice recipes and you can customize any of them to your taste or needs.
 If you grow celery, you can juice just celery for some amazing benefits!
 Carrots with beets, cucumbers and kale make a great juice, using all ingredients from your garden.
-One of our favorite green juice recipes is made by blending the following: 2 apples, 2 bunches of kale, 1 thumb of ginger, 2 cucumbers, 1.5 lemons, 1/2 a pineapple and 6 oz of water.
-Oh man, this one is good!
-It’s green, but the kids love it!

 Creative ways to get kids eating garden fruits and vegetablesHow to incorporate more garden vegetables into your children's diet

-Garden herb-infused drinks for kids
+Garden herb-infused water for kids

 Herbs are another fun plant to include in your garden and use in various ways.
-You can use herbs for seasoning meals, making teas, infused oils and even soaps, if you are feeling creative 🙂 This year we grew the following herbs: Mint, Parsley, Rosemary, Thyme, Lavender, Sage, and Basil.
+You can use herbs for seasoning meals, making teas, infused oils and even soaps, if you are feeling creative 🙂 This year, we grew the following herbs: Mint, Parsley, Rosemary, Thyme, Lavender, Sage, and Basil.
 We used all of these herbs in so many different ways, either fresh from the garden or dried for later use.

 One of our favorite ways to incorporate fresh herbs into our diet is to make herb-infused drinks for the kids.
 The subtle flavors of infused water are so much better for kids and adults than the overly sweet flavor of most juices.
 Also, most fruit juice also contains a lot of sugar, which you avoid with infused waters.